Chattanooga Suspends Curbside Recycling

 This includes food scraps and food waste, yard trimmings, leaves, and tea and coffee grounds.
 It can include paper and cardboard if it is not plastic coated or full of toxic inks.
 You can include sawdust, hair from hairbrushes, dryer lint if your clothes are made from natural fabrics, used silk dental floss, wooden toothpicks, and cut flowers that have wilted.
 Remove produce stickers (they are made of plastic) and do not include bioplastics because most of those are only made for industrial composting, not home composting (and if they are home compostable, the package will say exactly that).

 Generally, you’ll want to exclude animal products such as scraps and bones, but you should compost eggshells.
-We are largely vegetarian, so the limited animal waste we have either goes in the dog’s dinner (appropriate parts such as fish or chicken skin, fat, or bacon renderings) or to my mother’s pigs (bones after boiling off for broth and such) who can eat anything.
+We freeze our meat bones to make soup broth.
+We used to save them for my mother’s pigs (bones after boiling off for broth and such) who can eat anything.
+Bea Johnson of Zero Waste Home says you can also compost fingernail clippings, hair, fur, dryer lint (if there were no synthetic clothes dried), dust bunnies, and feathers from pillows.
 There are exhaustive lists of types of waste you can and should not compost, as well as comprehensive articles on advanced composting.
 I’ve listed a few of these under Additional Resources below.

 I keep an old plastic container (one I stopped using several years ago after learning about the hazards of storing food in plastic) on my kitchen counter next to the sink.
 You can use a metal pail or buy a prettier compost container if you so desire (sometimes called compost pails or crocks).
 Or you may want a covered one if you are not able to make regular trips to the outdoor compost bin.
 But even a large jar or bowl will work.
 You do not need “compostable” scrap bags, they are a waste of money and are made of plastic.
 Just wash out your container regularly.